stanfordnlp/stanza/_pages/corenlp_client.md

 ---
 title: Stanford CoreNLP Client
-keywords: StanfordNLP, Stanford CoreNLP, Client, Server, Python
+keywords: Stanza, Stanford CoreNLP, Client, Server, Python
 permalink: '/corenlp_client.html'
 ---

 ## Overview

-StanfordNLP allows users to access our Java toolkit Stanford CoreNLP via a server interface.
+Stanza allows users to access our Java toolkit Stanford CoreNLP via a server interface.
 Once the Java server is activated, requests can be made in Python, and a Document-like object will be returned.
 You can find out more info about the full functionality of Stanford CoreNLP [here](https://stanfordnlp.github.io/CoreNLP/).

 ## Setup